oraclechinaappdev/CloudNative_Mobile/Putting All Together/501-PuttingAllTogetherLab.md

 ![](images/501/101.javaapp.png)

 2. Update the MCS Notification Setting with respect to your environment - the values are available in the Mobile_App_Settings_Sample.json you've prepared previously in Step 2 of Lab 404.
-    - MCS Identity Domain Name: `your identity domain, gse000XXXXX`
+    - MCS Base URL: `your MCS baseUrl, https://{your-mcs-instance}.mobileenv.us2.oraclecloud.com:443`
     - Mobile Backend ID: `backendId in the json file`
     - MCS Anonymous Key: `anonymousToken in the json file`
     - Custom API Name: `API in the json file, LoyaltyMAnagementAPIXX`